-To illustrate the features of the different types of database, we first searched a small dataset of a few hundred MS/MS spectra against a protein database, IPI human.
-We found significant matches to 28 human proteins
+To illustrate the features of the different types of database, we first searched a very small dataset of a few hundred MS/MS spectra against a protein database, the Uniprot complete human proteome.
+There are significant matches to some 36 human proteins

-With EST\human, we obtained almost the same results, just a couple of additional peptide matches.
-However, look at the hit-list on this report ... unlike the protein database search, it doesn't immediately communicate which proteins have been found.
+With EST_human, we obtained a very similar set of peptide matches.
+However, look at the hit-list.
+Unlike the protein database search, it doesn't immediately communicate which proteins have been found.
 I'll return to this issue later.

 The master results report from the EST search looks pretty similar to the IPI search, except that the EST sequences are mostly shorter than full length proteins, so the peptide matches are more scattered.
-If we click on the protein accession number link
+If we click on a protein accession number link